anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 From IETF draft 03 -> IETF draft 04:

 * In deep Review by Esko Dijk lead to issues #22-#61, which are bein stepwise integrated
-* Simplified YANG definition by augmenting the voucher request from RFC 8995 instead of redefining it.
+* Simplified YANG definition by augmenting the voucher-request from RFC 8995 instead of redefining it.
 * Added explanation for terminology "endpoint" used in this document, issue #16
 * Added clarification that registrar-agent may collect PVR or PER or both in one run, issue #17
 * Added a statement that nonceless voucher may be accepted, issue #18